Detroit: Race and ethnicity

-Asians and Asian Americans

-As of 2002, of all of the municipalities in the Wayne County-Oakland County-Macomb County area, Detroit had the second-largest Asian population.
-As of that year, Detroit's percentage of Asians was 1%, far lower than the 13.3% of Troy.
-By 2000 Troy had the largest Asian American population in the tri-county area, surpassing Detroit.
+While African Americans in 2020 comprised 13.5% of Michigan's population, they made up nearly 77.2% of Detroit's population.
+The next largest population groups were non-Hispanic whites, at 10.1%, and Hispanics, at 8.0%.
+In 2001, 103,000 Jews, or about 1.9% of the population, were living in the Detroit area.
+According to the 2010 census, segregation in Detroit decreased in absolute and relative terms and in the first decade of the 21st century, about two-thirds of the total black population in the metropolitan area resided within the city limits of Detroit.
+The number of integrated neighborhoods increased from 100 in 2000 to 204 in 2010.
+After being ranked the most segregated metropolitan area in the United States in 2000, Detroit was ranked fourth most-segregated in 2010.
+A 2011 op-ed in The New York Times attributed the decreased segregation rating to the overall exodus from the city, cautioning that these areas may soon become more segregated.

-There are four areas in Detroit with significant Asian and Asian American populations.
-Northeast Detroit has a population of Hmong with a smaller group of Lao people.
+There are four areas of Detroit with significant Asian and Asian American populations.
+Northeast Detroit has a large population of Hmong with a smaller group of Lao people.
 A portion of Detroit next to eastern Hamtramck includes Bangladeshi Americans, Indian Americans, and Pakistani Americans; nearly all of the Bangladeshi population in Detroit lives in that area.
-Many of those residents own small businesses or work in blue-collar jobs, and the population is mostly Muslim.
-The area north of Downtown Detroit, including the region around the Henry Ford Hospital, the Detroit Medical Center, and Wayne State University, has transient Asian national origin residents who are university students or hospital workers.
+The area north of downtown has transient Asian national origin residents who are university students or hospital workers.
 Few of them have permanent residency after schooling ends.
 They are mostly Chinese and Indian but the population also includes Filipinos, Koreans, and Pakistanis.
-In Southwest Detroit and western Detroit there are smaller, scattered Asian communities including an area in the westside adjacent to Dearborn and Redford Township that has a mostly Indian Asian population, and a community of Vietnamese and Laotians in Southwest Detroit.
+In Southwest and western Detroit there are smaller, scattered Asian communities.